 Here again we saw relatively minor differences between models overall, but there were some finer points that made certain cookers slightly less painful to clean than others.
 Most of these differences popped up in lid design, condensation issues, and cooking pot material.
 Lids that can detach from the base unit and that have easily removable gaskets were generally much easier to clean.
 We also strongly prefer stainless cooking pots to nonstick ones, as stainless doesn't limit the cleaning utensils you can use and is dishwasher safe (we know many people put nonstick items in the dishwasher, but we tend to take the cautionary route and clean them by hand).
 Our testing procedure required making at least 5 meals in each cooker, therefore we cleaned each product at least 5 times.
 After all that cleaning we have a very good idea of how laborious it is to clean each cooker.

 A slew of models shared the top score of 7 out of 10 in our cleaning testing.
-All of these models, which include both Instant Pot models, the Crock-Pot 6 Qt 8-in-1, and the Chefman 9-in-1 Programmable, have removable lids with easy to extract gaskets.
+All of these models, which include both Instant Pot models and the Chefman 9-in-1 Programmable, have removable lids with easy to extract gaskets.
 This makes getting into the nooks and crannies of the lids quick and easy.
-All but the Crock-Pot also have condensation catchers to keep water from dripping onto your counter.
+All have condensation catchers to keep water from dripping onto your counter.
 The actual pots were also relatively easy to clean in all of these machines.
-The nonstick pots of the Crock-Pot and Chefman usually had less gunk stuck to them, making hand cleaning easier.
+The nonstick pot of the Chefman usually had less gunk stuck to them, making hand cleaning easier.
 However, we did slightly prefer the stainless pots of the Instant Pots, which let us do things like scrub with steel wool and toss them into the dishwasher with no worries.

 The worst scorer in this metric was the Tayama TMC-60XL, which earned a 5 out of 10.
 It's not particularly difficult to clean, but presents more challenges than the other models.
 This is mostly due to the 2-piece lid that is hard to dry completely, and a nonstick cooking pot that is both slightly stickier than the competitors and not dishwasher safe.